About St Giles School

 The school is also supported by a number of visiting professionals:

-There are twelve Governors on the Governing Body, which meets every term.
+There are thirteen Governors on the Governing Body, which meets every term.
 They include representatives from staff, parents, the Local Authority and the community.
-The three committees, Curriculum, Personnel and Finance and Estates also meet every term.
+The three committees, Strategy, Achievement and Standards, Resources, also meet every term.